neuro-symbolic-ai/latent_mathematical_reasoning/README.md

 - Learning Neural PDE Solvers with Parameter-Guided Channel Attention
 - How neural networks extrapolate: From feedforward to graph neural networks
 - Teaching Arithmetic to Small Transformers
+- Reasoning or Reciting?
+Exploring the Capabilities and Limitations of Language Models Through Counterfactual Tasks